 The Financial Regulations, which form part of the Council's Constitution are subject to review on annual basis, link with other internal regulatory frameworks and they set out the overarching financial responsibilities of the Council and its staff and provide the framework within which the Council's financial affairs are to be managed.
+The Financial Regulations are supported by a suite of Financial Policies which includes a new Financial Reserves Policy approved by the Council in March 2023.
 The Constitution is available to download from the Council website https://bit.ly/39qDZZ8.